 - Weather: Although in many parts of Texas hurricanes and extreme heat may affect your move, this is less of a concern in Lubbock.
 Local climate shouldn't play a big role in your move to Lubbock.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Lubbock.
-Get started here.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Lubbock Start the process here.

 Where to live in Lubbock